artgris/FileManagerBundle/Resources/doc/book/1-basic-configuration.md

 | `max_width`      | `Interger` |  False    |     null                       | Max width after resize/crop (px)                    |
 | `max_height`     | `Interger` |  False    |     null                       | Max height after resize/crop (px)                   |

+>The key determines whether you save only the version of the image or whether you save the original and the version of the image in a subfolder (subfolder name = key name)

 Example with original image + thumbmail 80px x 80px